1. How do I place an order?

 A wiki describing the ordering process can be found at https://saclab.atlassian.net/wiki/spaces/NSRDOC/pages/36864011/How+to+Order+Lines

-Once you have transmitted your order, our business group will send a price quote for your approval, with instructions on how your order will be fulfilled.
+Once you have transmitted your order, our business office will send a price quote for your approval, with instructions on how your order will be fulfilled.

 The NHCDR, per NINDS directive, operates on a cost recovery basis and therefore is required to charge academic investigators $500 per vial plus shipping for iPSCs and $325 per vial plus shipping for fibroblasts (FCLs).